ayohana/help-queue/README.md

     * Returns:
       * An object.
       * This object, normally referred to as `stateProps`, will be merged as props to your connected component.

+## Testing with Jest

+### Smoke Tests

+* A **smoke test** is just a simple test to ensure the basic functionality works.
+It isn't comprehensive testing, but it will get the job done.

 <details>